Britain's Tullett in talks to buy ICAP's global broking business

 Global broking accounted for 62 percent of ICAP's revenue in the year to March 31, but only 25 percent of its trading operating profit.

-ICAP reorganised its global broking business last year, looking to cut costs in the "extremely challenging trading environment", but there will be scope for further streamlining after the proposed merger.
+ICAP reorganized its global broking business last year, looking to cut costs in the "extremely challenging trading environment", but there will be scope for further streamlining after the proposed merger.

-Tullett is being advised by independent investment bank Rothschild, while a banking source said that JP Morgan and Evercore are advising ICAP.
+Tullett is being advised by independent investment bank Rothschild, while a banking source said that JP Morgan (JPM.N) and Evercore (EVR.N) are advising ICAP.

-Tullett's shares recovered to close with a 9 percent gain at 357.7 pence, while ICAP rose almost 7 percent to 474.7 pence, making them the two biggest gainers on the FTSE-250 mid-cap index.
+Tullett's shares recovered to close with a 9 percent gain at 357.7 pence, while ICAP rose almost 7 percent to 474.7 pence, making them the two biggest gainers on the FTSE-250 mid-cap index .FTMC.

-ICAP's foreign exchange trading platform EBS is one of the two dominant currency trading platforms and competes with Thomson Reuters.
+ICAP's foreign exchange trading platform EBS is one of the two dominant currency trading platforms and competes with Thomson Reuters (TRI.TO).

 Last month six former brokers from ICAP, RP Martin and Tullett Prebon were the first to be tried over the alleged rigging of the Libor benchmark used for setting interest rates on about $450 trillion of financial contracts worldwide, from complex derivatives to student loans.